RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab4-AndroidSecurity/README.md

 pretty challenging though, as we need to be sure which permissions are used, otherwise if B suddently adds the camera permission it would break A even though it doesn't use it.

+The solution above could also be completed using a stacktrace of chained events, to avoid the confused app B to send a third intent that will look legitimate for the third (or same) app.

 ## 3.2 - Against data leak: part 2